cloudposse/.github/migrate/migrations/20240530/README.md

 ## what
-- Update workflow (`.github/workflows/release.yaml`) to have permissions commenting PR
+- Update workflow (`.github/workflows/release.yaml`) to have permission to comment on PR

 ## why
-- Add comments to PRs when it's changes are released
+- So we can support commenting on PRs with a link to the release